Society & Work

 The WEF Future of Jobs Report is based on surveys of Chief Human Resources and Strategy Officers at over 800 companies across 27 industry clusters and 45 economies, collectively employing over 11.3 million workers.
 It is published every two years and is the most comprehensive multi-industry outlook on employment from technology change.
 The McKinsey Global Institute 2023 report provides independent corroboration.

-Explore related: Jobs lost to automation - Robots deployed - Automation statistics, and the live AnythingCounter dashboard.
+Explore related: Jobs lost to automation - Robots deployed - Automation statistics, and the AnythingCounter data dashboard.